cuemacro/finmarketpy/INSTALL.md

     * You can download these for free from [Font Squirrel](https://www.fontsquirrel.com/fonts/open-sans)
     * Once downloaded you need to install them on your operating system
     * On Windows this involves copying the fonts to your Windows font folder (eg. C:\Windows\Fonts)
+    * You need to delete matplotlib's font cache file, so it picks up the new font (eg. fontList.py3k.cache in C:\Users\User name\.matplotlib

 Open up the Anaconda Command Prompt (accessible via the Start Menu) to run the various "pip" commands to install the various Python libraries.
 The Cuemacro libraries will install most Python dependencies, but some need to be installed separately.